anakinbbai/daily-brief/README.md

 4. Open your Pages URL (shown in the deploy step) and confirm cards appear.

 After that it refreshes itself every 3 hours.

+## Retention (14 days)

+Each build merges the freshly-fetched items with the previous `data.json`, matching by headline so the same article isn't duplicated even if its link changes.
+Every item is stamped with a `firstSeen` date the first time it appears; anything first seen more than **14 days** ago is dropped.
+This means an article keeps showing for two weeks even after it falls out of its source feed — handy for quiet blogs and for the Research tab (arXiv only adds papers on certain days).
+To change the window, edit `RETENTION_DAYS` at the top of `build.mjs`.

+The build commits the updated `data.json` back to the repo (that committed file is the memory the next run reads).
+That commit does **not** start another build: the workflow's `push` trigger only watches the source files, and `data.json` isn't one of them.

 ## Adding a source